Shiva-Bajpai/HTML-CSS-Tutorial/README.md

 ### Who

-I'm Cassidy.
-I'm a engineer and I've been teaching myself HTML, CSS, and other web development and scripting for over 15 years.
+I'm Shiva.
+I'm a Full-Stack Developer and I've been teaching & sharing my experience.
+I want you to learn HTML, CSS, and other stacks because it's useful.
-And I want to teach you now.
-Because you're good looking.
-And because it's useful.

 ### What